 “Brrrr” is what we all think of when we think of winter.
 Many of us love staying indoors, perhaps near a warm fireplace cuddled under a blanket.
 But step outside, and winter can be a sensory wonderland offering many opportunities for sensory-motor integration.
 From wind to a cold breeze to freezing rain and snow, winter may not be soothing, but there are sensory benefits to the colder weather.
 It can be alerting, invigorating, and a great opportunity to develop motor skills.
 So grab the opportunity and reap the benefits of the colder weather while you can.
 Whether you have a sensory avoider, sensory seeker, or a child with a sensory motor-based challenge, the winter can offer a plethora of opportunities for winter outdoor activities.

-Let’s Go Hike
+Let’s Go Hiking

 The winter is a great time for a walk.
-Grab your hoodie or winter coat, mittens, hat and some good outdoor hiking boots or snow boots and hit the trails.
-A trail hike can do wonders for sensory seekers and under responsive individuals as the outdoor sensations wake up the nervous system.
-And for your motor challenged individuals it can offer obstacles, rocks and limbs to step on, climb over and jump from.
-Start with a gentle grade for your first timers, but before you know it, you might be hitting the Appalachian or the Pacific Crest Trail!
-Always carry a cell phone, water and snack and know where you’re hiking and your limitations.
+Grab your hoodie or winter coat, mittens, hat, and some good outdoor hiking boots or snow boots and hit the trails.
+A trail hike can do wonders for sensory seekers and under-responsive individuals as the outdoor sensations wake up the nervous system.
+And for your motor-challenged individuals, it can offer obstacles, rocks, and limbs to step on, climb over, and jump from.
+Start with a gentle grade for your first-timers, but before you know it, you might be hitting the Appalachian or the Pacific Crest Trail!
+Always carry a cell phone, water, and snack, and know where you’re hiking and your limitations.

 Build a Snowman

-Sledding, Skiing, Skating and Tubing
+Winter Sledding, Skiing, Skating, and Tubing